 (1) Subsequent sales or other transfers of ownership of a net-metered facility or the property upon which the facility is located shall not affect the terms and conditions under which the customergenerator is rendered net metering service.
-New owners may continue to take service under the same terms and conditions in effect at the time of such sale or transfer through December 31, 2040, and grandfathered pursuant to RSA 362-A:9, XV, RSA 362-A:9, XVI, and commission order 26,029. fFollowing thatwhich date, they new owners shall transition to tariffs that are in effect at the time, provided that the facility is not moved to a different location by the purchaser, transferee, or otherwise;
+New owners may continue to take service under the same terms and conditions in effect at the time of such sale or transfer and grandfathered pursuant to RSA 362-A:9, XV, RSA 362-A:9, XVI, and commission order 26,029.
+Following that date, the new owners shall transition to tariffs that are in effect at the time, provided that the facility is not moved to a different location by the purchaser, transferee, or otherwise;